jozef-allen/MauiBlazorApp/README.md

 ## Project Overview

-This is a MAUI Blazor Hybrid app that integrates with a custom API to handle user registration, login and token-based authentication.
+This is a MAUI Blazor Hybrid app that integrates with a custom API and a MySQL database to handle user registration, login and token-based authentication.
 I plan to use this registration and login UI to build out a full app in the future.

 The repo for the API it uses is here: https://github.com/jozef-allen/database_api.